chriskyfung/My-PowerShell-Scripts/GEMINI.md

 - All new scripts **MUST** be accompanied by Pester tests.
 - Any modifications to existing scripts **MUST** include corresponding updates to the tests.
 - All tests **MUST** pass before a commit is made.
+- A `Build.ps1` script is provided to automate the process of running Pester tests and PSScriptAnalyzer.

 ### 3.5.
 Git Commit Conventions